Yaroslav-the-Wise Novgorod State University: Higher education in Novgorod in the 18th–20th centuries

 Archbishop Ambrose made special efforts to organize the seminary library.
 In 1740, 300 rubles a year were allocated to equip the library.
 No seminary in the Russian Empire received such funding.
 Ambrose handed over the book collection of the Novgorod bishop's house to the seminary library, which included the library of the Novgorod school of Likhud Brothers, and also obtained permission from Empress Elizabeth Petrovna to transfer the library of Theophan (Prokopovich) to the seminary.

 Ultimately, however, the main resources were directed to the development of education in St. Petersburg.
 So in 1788, the upper classes of the Novgorod Theological Seminary, on the initiative of Metropolitan Gabriel (Petrov) of Novgorod and St. Petersburg, were transferred to St. Petersburg for 11 years to raise the level of education in the Alexander Nevsky Seminary, which in 1797 was transformed into the Theological Academy.
 Thus, for all the subsequent tsarist times, neither a theological academy nor a secular university was opened in Novgorod.
 In the 19th century, the Novgorod Theological Seminary had few fundamental differences from other theological seminaries in the country.
 However, even then it possessed unique traditions and a remarkable library.

 On September 30, 1918, the Novgorod government department of public education decided to close the Novgorod Theological Seminary, and on October 1, 1919, the Novgorod Institute of Public Education was opened on its basis.
 The fundamental library of the seminary was transferred to that institute.

 In 1934, the Novgorod Institute of Public Education was transformed into the Novgorod State Teachers' Institute, and then, in 1953, into the Novgorod State Pedagogical Institute.

-In the same period, in 1964, a branch campus of the Leningrad Electrotechnical Institute was formed in Novgorod, on the basis of which the Novgorod Polytechnic Institute was established in 1973.

-In parallel, in 1969, the Novgorod branch campus of distant education of the Leningrad Agricultural Institute was established, and then, in 1986, the Novgorod State Agricultural Institute was opened.